outscale/csonpath/README.md

 - `csonpath.h`, `csonpath_do.h` - Main implementation files
 - `csonpath_json-c.h` - Json-C implementation, use it by including "csonpath_json-c.h" directly in your source
 - `csonpath_python.c` - python implementation, use it like a python lib (so `pip install .`)
-- `tests/` - Contains C tests using json-c
+- `tests/` - Contains C tests using json-c and python
-- `dump-test.py` - Python usage examples

 ## 🤝 Contributing